colorizenl/multimedialib/readme.md

 approach, but tend to target mobile platforms, native applications (on mobile/desktop/both), or web applications.
 MultimediaLib's main strength is that applications will run on *all* those different platforms.

+MultimediaLib has been in use since all the way back to 2007.
+It used to support long-forgotten front-end technologies like [Java Web Start](https://en.wikipedia.org/wiki/Java_Web_Start).
+It later transitioned to browser-based technologies once [WebGL](https://en.wikipedia.org/wiki/WebGL) became widely supported, while still retaining its original support for desktop applications.

 Usage
 -----